Last Updated on August 9, 2023 by Create Better Health

 1. Prepare staple items (like chicken, rice, and beans) once a week.
 It doesn’t take much longer to cook a little extra of something when you are already planning on making it anyway.
 Imagine if you had to cook rice every day.
-With brown rice taking 45-50 minutes to cook, that can be very time consuming.
+Brown rice takes 45-50 minutes to cook, which can be very time-consuming.
 If you cook staple items, like rice, in bulk once a week you won’t have to spend time cooking it each day.

 2. Cook once, eat twice.
 The Shredded Chicken Recipe below is one of my favorite recipes to cook once and eat twice.
 It’s simple to make and delicious!
 Throw the chicken and other ingredients in the crockpot and let it do its thing.
 In 4-5 hours, you have delicious chicken you can use to make a salad, a burrito, a taco, or a sandwich.
 The possibilities go on and on!

 3. Pre-cut fruits and vegetables for an easy add-in to stir-fry recipes and side dishes.
 If you spend one day a week pre-chopping produce, it’s quick to grab a handful to add to your meal.